Iconic Barber Co-Founder Wanza Poole emphasizes connections over everything.

 Barbershops were one of the first enterprises a Black man in America could embark on after the end of slavery.
 Since then, the barbershop has become a place for Black men to connect.

-“To me, as an African-American, understanding all that history, it’s very personal what we do”, he reflects.
+“To me, as an African-American, understanding all that history, it’s very personal what we do”

 The culture of the barbershop is different from that of a hair salon, Wanza feels.
 “You can just talk about sports, or money or just laugh and joke about silly stuff.
 It’s downtime.”